-\ The carrying amounts of trade receivables, trade payables, cash and cash equivalents, short term loans, other current financial assets and liabilities are considered to be same as their fair value due to their short-term nature.
+^{} The carrying amounts of trade receivables, trade payables, short-term loans, other current financial assets, and financial liabilities are considered to be same as their fair value due to their short-term nature.

-\\ Due to use of current borrowing rate to calculate discounted cash flow, the carrying value of loan is to be considered same as fair value.
+^{} Due to the use of the current borrowing rate to calculate discounted cash flow, the carrying value of loan is considered same as fair value.

-(c) Financial Risk Management
+c) Financial Risk Management